PlasmaPy/PlasmaPy/docs/development/testing_guide.rst

       assert 2 + 2 == 4

 When `assert` statements raise an `AssertionError`, pytest will display the values of the expressions evaluated in the `assert` statement.
-This output is often sufficient for simple tests as above.
-For more complex tests
+The automatic output from pytest is sufficient for simple tests as above.

-However, descriptive error messages that provide context help us pinpoint the causes of test failures more quickly.
+For more complex tests, we can add a descriptive error message to provide context that can help us pinpoint the causes of test failures more quickly.

 .. code-block:: python

   def test_addition():
       assert 2 + 2 == 4, "Addition is broken.
 Reinstall universe and reboot."

-When `assert` statements raise an `AssertionError`, pytest will display the value of the expressions in `assert` statements.
-In cases where

-Pytest display the value of each expression in `assert` statements, so for simul.

 To make the error statement easier to read, the values of variables can be included in the error message by using `f-strings
 <https://www.python.org/dev/peps/pep-0498/>`_.

 .. code-block:: python